 In 2015, world leaders adopted the 2030 Agenda for Sustainable Development and the Sustainable Development Goals (SDGs).
 There are 17 SDGs that cover an ambitious global agenda: from ending poverty to regaining peace and stability while leaving no-one behind.

 SDG 6 – the ‘water goal’ – is to ensure availability and sustainable management of water and sanitation for all.
 SDG 6 does not only aim for sustainable water management across the globe, it also underpins many other SDGs; meeting SDG 6 would go a long way towards achieving much of the 2030 Agenda.

-However, in 2017, many countries are struggling to plan, resource and implement action under SDG 6.
+As we are in the last quarter of 2018, many countries are struggling to plan, resource and implement action under SDG 6.
 If the water goal is to meet its targets by 2020 and 2030, innovative solutions are urgently needed.

 Click the image below and select your language for the PSS.